 - Muscle testing of the upper extremities, shoulder blades, lower extremities, and glutes

-- A leg length exam which includes a leg measurement
+- A leg length exam that includes a leg measurement

 - If necessary, cervical and lumbar weight-bearing X-rays

-We then sit down with the athlete and parents and go over their individualized treatment plan.
+After the examination, we then sit down with the athlete and parents and go over an individualized treatment plan.

-The chiropractic treatment plan will include some or all of the following services we provide:
+The chiropractic treatment plan focuses on areas of concern and has a wide range of options.
+It can include some or all of the following services we provide:

 - Spinal Manipulation